AliGolmirzaei/simple-merge-bot/README.md

 # What it does
-* Just read the code from main function.
+Just read the code from main function.
+As a reference:
+* It monitors assignment of MRs and merge them
+    * rebase the source branch if needed
+    * wait for pipline to success
+    * rebase the source branch after merge
+    * create a tag from master if requested
+* cancel old pending and running pipelines which are on same branch

 # How to run it
 * First create a user in your GitLab for the bot.